ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

    :class: image-boxshadow
    :alt: The script management panel.

-* **Top-level scripts** that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)
+* **Top-level sections**, the three scripts that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)
-* **Sections**, which are user-defined subroutines that can be used inside other scripts
+* **User-defined Sections**  :iconlink:`gloss||../glossary.html#glossary-section`, which are
+  subroutines that can be used inside other top-level and user-defined sections
 * **Maps** :iconlink:`gloss||../glossary.html#glossary-map`,
   which are user-defined tables of keys and values that can be used to *(a)* take a :ref:`text string scraped from the screen <alyvix_designer_options_strings_top>` and map it to another string,